Slavery in India: Delhi Sultanate (12th to 16th century AD)

 During the Delhi Sultanate period (1206–1555), references to the abundant availability of low-priced Indian slaves abound.
 Many of these Indian slaves were used by Muslim nobility in the subcontinent, but others were exported to satisfy the demand in international markets.
-Some slaves were forcibly converted to Islam.
+Many slaves were forcibly converted to Islam.
 Children fathered by Muslim masters on non-Muslim slaves would be raised Muslim.
 Non-Muslim women, who Muslim soldiers and elites had slept with, would convert to Islam to avoid rejection by their own communities.
 Scott Levi states that "Movement of considerable numbers of Hindus to the Central Asian slave markets was largely a product of the state building efforts of the Delhi Sultanate and Mughal Empire in South Asia".

 The revenue system of the Delhi Sultanate produced a considerable proportion of the Indian slave population as these rulers, and their subordinate shiqadars, ordered their armies to abduct large numbers of locals as a means of extracting revenue.
 While those communities that were loyal to the Sultan and regularly paid their taxes were often excused from this practice, taxes were commonly extracted from other, less loyal groups in the form of slaves.
 Thus, according to Barani, the Shamsi "slave-king" Balban (r.
 1266–87) ordered his shiqadars in Awadh to enslave those peoples resistant to his authority, implying those who refused to supply him with tax revenue.
 Sultan Alauddin Khalji (r.
 1296–1316) is similarly reported to have legalised the enslavement of those who defaulted on their revenue payments.
 This policy continued during the Mughal era.

 An even greater number of people were enslaved as a part of the efforts of the Delhi Sultans to finance their expansion into new territories.
 For example, while he himself was still a military slave of the Ghurid Sultan Muizz u-Din, Qutb-ud-din Aybak (r.
 1206–10 as the first of the Shamsi slave-kings) invaded Gujarat in 1197 and placed some 20,000 people in bondage.
 Roughly six years later, he enslaved an additional 50,000 people during his conquest of Kalinjar.
 Later in the 13th century, Balban's campaign in Ranthambore, reportedly defeated the Indian army and yielded "captives beyond computation".